Natural Language Processing with NoSQL and JavaScript

 { "review": "I completely hated the film", "positive": 0 }

-There's nothing surprising here.
-This data could be coming from a website, from a forum - it really doesn't matter.
-To keep things simple we are going to stick to reviews modeled in this way.
+Nothing surprising here.
+This data could come from a website, a forum, anywhere really.
+To keep things simple, we’ll stick to reviews modelled this way.

-A review consists of two properties: a review - which is the actual review written by someone, and a positive property, which is set to 1 if the review is positive and 0 if it is not.
+A review has two properties: review (the actual text someone wrote) and positive (set to 1 if the review is positive, 0 if it isn’t).

 NoSQL and Machine Learning

-Some machine learning algorithms such as sentiment analysis works with unstructured text - we could have sentiment analysis on much larger pieces of text, articles, social media feeds and so on - in order to get an idea about a certain topic / sentiment.
+Some machine learning algorithms like sentiment analysis work with unstructured text.
+You could run sentiment analysis on much larger pieces of text, articles, social media feeds, and so on, to get a read on a particular topic or sentiment.

-Unstructured text means that we can't use schemas to load our data (well, we could but it would take forever to come up with the right schema, and if a requirement changes - or a new social media feed arrives we need to recreate the schema - which would make the project super-complex).
+Unstructured text means you can’t use schemas to load your data (well, you could, but it’d take forever to design the right schema, and when a requirement changes or a new social media feed arrives, you’d need to rebuild the schema from scratch).

-NoSQL's schema-agnostic approach to data modeling plays a key part of enabling machine learning.
+NoSQL’s schema-agnostic approach to data modelling plays a key part in enabling machine learning.

 Why MarkLogic?

-The MarkLogic NoSQL database has some really great features, amongst which there are some that we'll use in teaching our NLP algorithm.
-One of the most exciting things about this NoSQL database that it is capable of doing word tokenization and stemming out of the box.
-This will help us out greatly later on.
+The MarkLogic NoSQL database has some excellent features, and a few of them are directly useful for teaching our NLP algorithm.
+One of the most interesting things about MarkLogic: it can do word tokenisation and stemming out of the box.
+That’ll save us a lot of work later.

 The process